Khan/wonder-blocks/packages/wonder-blocks-dropdown/components/dropdown-launcher.md

 </DropdownLauncher>
 ```

 In this example we use a Title component with a DropdownLauncher.
-You can define custom styles that will take place of different mouse events that ClickableBehavior supports.
+You can define custom styles that will take place on different mouse events that ClickableBehavior supports.

 ```js
 const React = require("react");